svgdotjs/svg.js/README.md

 var defs = draw.defs()
 ```

-The defs are also availabel on any other element through the `doc()` method:
+The defs are also available on any other element through the `doc()` method:

 ```javascript
 var defs = rect.doc().defs()